Research Interest

 Identity

-The project of research modern dance practice and learning Japanese-ness
+The project of research modern dance practice and learn Japanese-ness

 -Defining Japanese culture and dance